Overcome Your Anxiety in a Supportive Group Environment

 You may have questions about what it’s like to participate in a group at The Ross Center.
 Find answers to your questions here:

-No, all RC groups are open to everyone.
+No, all Ross Center groups are open to everyone.
 However, outside patients will need to complete a group intake to assess if they are an appropriate fit for the group.
-(Current RC patients can talk to their provider to see if the RC groups are a good fit).
+(Current Ross Center patients can talk to their provider to see if the groups are a good fit).

 That depends on the severity of anxiety, and the level of interference it’s causing in daily living, as well as how motivated you are to change, how engaged your are in the group, and most importantly, how much homework you do between group meetings.
 With fear of flying, taking just one flight—with a new “lens”, fresh information, mindfulness tools, and a willingness to accept discomfort—will be sufficient to continue flying.
 With social anxiety, group typically serves as a “jumping off point”, increasing social skills and social engagement.